 be waived.
 With this award category, SEAOI looks to

 Nominations for special awards are due March 25.

 Award entries must be received in the SEAOI office by

-Read the Call for Entries for complete eligibility information and application requirements.
+Read the Call for Entries for complete eligibility information and

 The Structural Engineers Foundation is pleased to offer scholarships for the 2015-2016 academic year.